roshanleharwani/AutoConnect/Readme.md

-# College Hostel Wi-Fi AutoConnect
+# VIT-AP UNIVERSITY Hostel Wi-Fi AutoConnect

-College Hostel Wi-Fi AutoConnect is a simple tool designed to keep you connected to your college hostel Wi-Fi network effortlessly.
+VIT-AP UNIVERSITY Hostel Wi-Fi AutoConnect is a simple tool designed to keep you connected to your college hostel Wi-Fi network effortlessly.
 It automatically reconnects you if you get disconnected due to poor network connectivity.

 ## Features